ntrrg/dotfiles/vim/README.md

   2. Buffer number.
   3. File base name.
-  4. Modified tag, `[+]` if modified, `[-]` if file can't be modified or none if any changes were saved.
+  4. Modified tag, `[+]` if modified, `[-]` if file can't be modified or none if all changes were saved.
-  5. Line number, column number and virtual column number.
+  5. Line number, column number (byte count) and virtual column number (Unicode point count).
   6. Percentage through file.
   7. Terminal in use.
   8. File format (`dos` -> `\r\n`, `mac` -> `\r`, `unix` -> `\n`).